Giskard-AI/giskard-hub/script-docs/hub/ui/index.rst

     - ``Headers``: These are useful for authentication and other custom headers

-The endpoint should expect an object shape like the following example:
+The endpoint should expect an object with the following structure:

 .. code-block:: python